ogechukwu1/SCA_LAGOS/README.md

 ![](./images/2.png)

 For object ownership keep it disabled, so s3 can also provide access based on access control list, the Aws account users can be given the access to the s3 bucket, but most of the bucket permission will be through policies.
-But when we want to make the s3 bucket public, then we need to enable ACL.
+But when we want to make the s3 bucket public, then we need to enable ACL(Access control list).

 ![](./images/3.png)